Flood alerts issued as heavy rain and winds forecast

 Flood alerts are in force across the country this weekend as heavy rain and strong winds are expected.

-A race meeting at Haydock in Merseyside was cancelled due to waterlogged conditions on Saturday and flooding in Cumbria caused disruption to trains.
+A mudslide in north Yorkshire blocked train lines and a race meeting at Haydock in Merseyside was cancelled due to waterlogged conditions on Saturday.

 In a statement on Twitter, Haydock Park Races said: “Following the inspection this morning, unfortunately today’s Craft Beer & Gin Day has been abandoned as the track remains waterlogged.”